The Backend Interview Landscape

 • Go: Rapidly growing — Uber, Google, Cloudflare, Twitch.
 Go is 8-10x faster than Python for I/O-bound services. ~95,000 req/sec with Gin framework

 • Java/Kotlin: Enterprise standard — Amazon, LinkedIn, Netflix.
-Mature ecosystem, strong concurrency primitives (virtual threads in Java 21+)
+Mature ecosystem, strong concurrency primitives (virtual threads stable since Java 21, Java 25 LTS current)

 • Python: Dominant in ML/AI-adjacent backends — FastAPI gaining over Flask/Django for APIs. ~12,000 req/sec with FastAPI